seidior/pathways-projects/README.md

-# Pathways Module 1: Setting up your Git repository
+# Pathways Module 2: File and Console I/O

 This project is to create an interactive climate data tool for a given city.
 The first step is to create a command-line-based tool to read and parse the climate